The weeping song…

 Once I was a wild man afraid of nothing.
-Today I’m an old man who had found his world filled with men of lies and treason.
-A world led by Berserkers who will leave only blood and pain for the this generation and the next.
+Today I’m a old man who had found his world filled with men of lies and treason.
+A world led by berserkers who will leave only blood and pain for the this generation and the next.

 He looked into the mirror.
 A sober face looked back.
 A sober face of a man drowning in dreams dispersed in the lost and found of dreams and hope.
 He don’t know the face looking back.
 He had become a stranger.